 Compliance & Enforcement

-Certification under the CRV framework is not permanent by default.
-Certified Research Vendorâ„¢ maintains structured compliance oversight and reserves the authority to review, suspend, or revoke certification where standards are no longer met.
+Certification under the CRV framework requires ongoing alignment with CRV standards.
+CRV may review, update, suspend, or revoke certification status when vendor standards are no longer met.

 Ongoing Compliance Oversight